matthamil/gfycat/README.md

 ## Features

 This is a work-in-progress SDK.
 Not all APIs are implemented.
-The full list of available Gfycat API endpoints can be found in the [Gfycat API documentation](https://developers.gfycat.com/api/#introduction).
+The list documented Gfycat API endpoints can be found in the [Gfycat API documentation](https://developers.gfycat.com/api/#introduction).

 ### Authentication